Who, What, When & Where

 St Bartholomew's, Dulcie Street, Bredbo - a Christian Place for the Community.

-Worship is held on the first Sunday of each month at 11.30am.
+Worship is held on the fourth Sunday of each month at 11.30am.
 The fellowship and worship is deep and sincere.

 St Andrew's Church, Sandy Flat Rd, built 1875

-Worship is normally held on the fourth Sunday of the month, at 11:30am.
-(No service in January).
+Worship is normally held every second month, on the fourth Sunday of the month, at 11:30am.
+(No service in January), however there are no services at present due to COVID-19.

 St John's Church, MacLean St.